 By Richard Ram

-Our second club endorsement meeting of the 2020 election cycle is this Sunday, Aug.
-18. If you're a member in good standing, or if you just want to see what our club is all about, join us as we determine how – or if – our club will weigh in with endorsements in several key races.
+Our third endorsement meeting of the 2020 election cycle is on Sunday, Sept.
+29. If you're a member in good standing, or if you just want to see what our club is all about, join us as we determine how our club will weigh in with endorsements in several key races.

-We want the endorsement seal of San Diego County Democrats for Environmental Action to remain the gold standard by which Democratic leaders in San Diego and Southern California are considered on issues affecting our climate, health, development and transportation, green jobs, animals, open space, public lands, coastal ecology, and so much more.
+We want the endorsement seal of San Diego County Democrats for Environmental Action to remain the gold standard by which Democratic candidates and incumbents in San Diego and Southern California are considered on issues affecting our climate, health, development and transportation, green jobs, animals, open space, public lands, coastal ecology, and so much more.

 Eligible voting members may fill out their ballots, vote, and leave at any time, but we strongly encourage all our members to stay, speak with, and hear from the candidates.
 We'll have forums for each race with multiple Democratic candidates, and we'll provide ample time for questions and discussion among members as we consider pertinent environmental issues.
 There is no better opportunity for you to ask questions and consider answers.